Scapa Flow: Base for the British Grand Fleet

 Historically, the main British naval bases were near the English Channel to counter the continental naval powers: the Dutch Republic, France, and Spain.

 In 1904, in response to the build-up of the German Kaiserliche Marines High Seas Fleet, Britain decided that a northern base was needed to control the entrances to the North Sea, as part of a revised policy of 'distant' rather than 'close' blockade.
 First Rosyth in Fife was considered, then Invergordon at Cromarty Firth.
 Delayed construction left these largely unfortified by the outbreak of the First World War.
 Scapa Flow had been used many times for British exercises in the years before the war and when the time came for the fleet to move to a northern station, it was chosen for the main base of the British Grand Fleet—unfortified.

 John Rushworth Jellicoe, admiral of the Grand Fleet, was perpetually nervous about the possibility of submarine or destroyer attacks on Scapa Flow.
-Whilst the fleet spent almost the first year of the war patrolling the west coast of the British Isles, their base at Scapa was defensively reinforced, beginning with over sixty blockships sunk in the many entrance channels between the southern islands to enable the use of submarine nets and booms.
+Whilst the fleet spent most of the first year of the war patrolling the west coast of the British Isles, their base at Scapa was defensively reinforced, beginning with over sixty blockships sunk in the many entrance channels between the southern islands to enable the use of submarine nets and booms.
 These blocked approaches were backed by minefields, artillery, and concrete barriers.

 Two attempts to enter the harbour were made by German U-boats during the war and neither was successful: